 Outside of work, Rachel plays netball in a Sunday league and enjoys swimming and keeping fit.
 She also likes spending time with her puppy, Lola the Cavapoo, as well as exploring her creative side by learning calligraphy.

-Christine is a Medical Writer for Tolley Health Economics Ltd.
+Christine is the Clinical Operations lead for Tolley Health Economics Ltd.

 Christine studied Biological Sciences at the University of Sheffield to obtain her undergraduate degree before moving on to Manchester Metropolitan University to obtain a Post Graduate Certificate in Education.
 Following a successful 13-year career in education where Christine developed strong science-specific skills in communication, as well as leadership and management experience, Christine chose to pursue her love of biological sciences in a different field and joined Tolley Health Economics in 2017.

-As a Medical Writer at Tolley Health Economics, Christine is involved in NICE, SMC and NCPE HTA submissions, and the evidence generation requirements that support this process, such as systematic literature reviews.
+As the Clinical Operations Lead at Tolley Health Economics, Christine is involved in NICE, SMC and NCPE HTA submissions, and the evidence generation requirements that support this process, such as systematic literature reviews.
 In addition, her role includes taking the clinical lead in other projects such as preparation of briefing books for early scientific advice, pathways projects and producing abstracts and posters for academic conferences.

 In her time outside of work much of Christine’s time is occupied with her two children and their various sporting pursuits and hobbies, but also finds time to enjoy keeping fit, reading and socialising with family and friends.
 She also relishes the opportunity to holiday in the UK and beyond, whether it be to enjoy snow sports in the Alps or the sun-drenched beaches and landscapes of the Mediterranean and beyond.